-Community Choice Electricity Aggregation (CCE) is a program in Massachusetts that came out of the Restructuring Act of 1997, specifically Chapter 164: Section 134.
+Community Electricity Aggregation (CEA) is a program in Massachusetts that came out of the Restructuring Act of 1997, specifically Chapter 164: Section 134.
 Aggregation of electrical load by municipality or group of municipalities; adoption of energy plan.
 The Act empowers cities and towns to create large buying groups of residential and business electricity accounts in order to seek bids for cheaper supply rates, essentially bulk-purchasing.
 The purpose of the Act was to ensure that the benefits of energy deregulation were passed on to residential customers and businesses by providing the ability to “aggregate” their accounts within their municipal boundaries in order to obtain competitive bids from Third Party Suppliers (TPS).
 Grouping residential accounts together creates economies of scale, enabling participating municipalities to achieve greater savings for account holders as a whole.
 You may find more information about the electric industry in the state by visiting the Department of Public Utilities (D.P.U.) website or the Department of Energy Resources website on municipal aggregation.

-The objective of CCE is simply to lower the cost of electricity bills through the formation of a buying group composed of residents and businesses of one or more municipalities without interfering with the level of service provided by the utility, in this case, Eversource, distributing the electricity supply.
+The objective of CEA is simply to lower the cost of electricity bills through the formation of a buying group composed of residents and businesses of one or more municipalities without interfering with the level of service provided by the utility, in this case, Eversource, distributing the electricity supply.

 First, the municipality passed an article at Town Meeting.
 Sudbury then used Good Energy, L.P. to seek bids from TPS to obtain competitive electricity rates for participants.
 An account holder will be able to opt out of the program during a 30-day period at the onset of the program.
 They may also leave the program at any point with no associated termination penalties or fees.

-The goal of CCE is primarily savings and long-term price stability, though savings cannot be guaranteed, due to the fact that there is no visibility into future rates.
+The goal of CEA is primarily savings and long-term price stability, though savings cannot be guaranteed, due to the fact that there is no visibility into future rates.
 Participants will see no change in their utility bill other than a change in price on energy supply.
 They will continue to receive a single bill, make one payment, and continue to receive the same level of service from Eversource.

 Yes, your single bill will continue to come from Eversource.

-The program launched in August 2017.
+The program originally launched in August 2017.

-If you are currently receiving your electricity supply from Eversource basic service, you do not need to do anything.
+If you are currently receiving your electricity supply from Eversource Basic Service, you do not need to do anything.
 You will automatically be enrolled in the program unless you choose to opt out.

 No, residents and businesses can opt out without penalty during a 30-day opt-out period.
 Opt-out notices are provided via USPS mail prior to the program commencing for eligible account holders.
 Simply return the opt-out notice within 30 days and your account(s) will not be included.
 Participating account holders may leave the program at any time without penalty.

-Your electricity bill has two cost components – delivery and supply.
+Your electricity bill has two cost components, delivery and supply.
 The aggregation program only changes the supply component of your bill.
 The delivery portion of your bill will not be affected.